Can I Sue My Employer for Damaging My Reputation?

 A third issue is privilege.
 There are two types of privilege: absolute privilege and qualified privilege.

 Some statements you can make with absolute privilege.
-That means you can say any false and harmful thing you want without being able to be sued.
-For example, statements legislators make when on the floor of the legislature are absolutely privileged.
-Doesn't matter what they say, true or not — they cannot be sued for them.
-Good faith is irrelevant.
+That means you can say any false and harmful thing you want without fear of a lawsuit.
+For example, legislators' statements on the legislature's floor are privileged.
+It doesn't matter what they say, true or not — good faith is irrelevant.
+Defamation rules differ for public figures and some public comments.

 Contrast that with what's called qualified privilege.
-In some contexts (including the employment context we discuss below), you cannot sue for defamatory statements unless the publisher knew the statement was false or acted with reckless disregard for the truth (in some places, this is called “actual malice").
-If the statement is privileged, you cannot sue for it, even if it harms your personal or professional reputation.
+In some contexts (including the employment context we discuss below), you can't sue for defamatory statements unless the publisher knew the statement was false or acted with reckless disregard for the truth (sometimes called "actual malice").
+If the statement is privileged, you can't sue for it, even if it harms your personal or professional reputation.

 Damages

 A fourth issue is damages.
 Unless a statement is defamatory per se, you need to show that the statement harmed your reputation.
-There are four categories of damages you may be able to recover:
+There are four categories of damages you can recover:

-- Special damages (compensation for specific economic loss, such as the loss of a job)
+• Special damages (compensation for specific economic loss, such as lost wages)

-Again, a local defamation attorney would be able to help you better understand what precise damages may be available in your situation.
+Again, a local defamation attorney could help you better understand what precise damages are available in your situation.

 Defamation in the Employment Context